w3c/wai-bcase/index.md

 [Accessible Banking YouTube
 playlist](https://www.youtube.com/watch?v=75qKCi59E1U&amp=&list=PLecqH2uhOR0Zb31X7hh5BzWJv4KGLnuUy)

 Barclay's is an excellent example of how a strong commitment to accessibility results in distributed responsibility and shared understanding throughout the company culture.
+The company is percieved as open, fair, and people are proud to work there and to do business with Barclay's.
+Read the [full Barclay's case study](https://www.barclayscorporate.com/content/dam/corppublic/corporate/Documents/Accessibility/bmb-case-study.pdf) to learn more.

 ### Increase Market Reach